Research

 I view research as a productive and creative approach to generating knowledge and contributing to a resilient society.
 In addition to the theoretical aspect of knowledge production, I really enjoy the 'in-the-weeds' technical problem solving that is involved in constructing and analyzing datasets.
 Much of my work is to convert pixels to insights.
 I am always building my methodological skillset, but much of my work to this point has included the following tools:

-- ‘Computer Vision’ algorithm development for satellite data.
+- ‘Computer Vision’ algorithm and model development for satellite data.

 - Google Earth Engine, cloud-based SpatioTemporal Asset Catalogs (STAC), and automated geospatial analysis in Python.